briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 By default, **there is no way for our backend services to know how to communicate with any other service in our ECS cluster**.
 If you have used docker-compose, you may know that you can use the service name `redis` in a backend service to easily communicate with a redis service called `redis`.
 This networking convenience is not available to use out of the box with ECS.
 To achieve this in AWS, we need some way to manage a unique ad hoc environment-specific Route 53 DNS record that points to the private IP of the Fargate task that is running redis in an ECS cluster for a given ad hoc environment.
 Such a service exists in AWS and it is called Cloud Map.
 Cloud Map offers service discovery so that our backend services can make network calls to a static DNS address that will reliably point to the correct private IP of the ECS task running the redis container.

 We can define a service discovery namespace (which will essentially be a top level domain, or TLD) that all of our ad hoc environments can share.
 Let's assume this namespace is called `ad-hoc`.
 Each ad hoc environment can then define a service discovery service in the shared namespace for redis that is called `{ad-hoc-env-name}-redis`.
-This way, we can have a reliable address that we can configure as an environment for our backend that will look like this: `redis://{ad-hoc-env-name}-redis.ad-hoc:6379/0`. `{ad-hoc-env-name-redis}.ad-hoc` will be the hostname of the redis service, and Route 53 will create records that point `{ad-hoc-env-name}-redis.ad-hoc` to the private IP of the redis Fargate task for each ad hoc environment.
+This way, we can have a reliable address that we can configure as an environment for our backend that will look like this: `redis://{ad-hoc-env-name}-redis.ad-hoc:6379/0`. `{ad-hoc-env-name-redis}.ad-hoc` will be the hostname of the redis service, and Route 53 will create records that point to `{ad-hoc-env-name}-redis.ad-hoc` to the private IP of the redis Fargate task for each ad hoc environment.

 ### Load Balancing